ktorio/ktor-klip/proposals/0001-dependency-injection.md

 simply provide a lambda for the instance, then invoke it at the site where it is required.
 We won't provide any cleanup API for instances, so if there is some need for cleanup, then it may go into a regular application shutdown hook.

+### Request-scoped dependencies
+[request-scoped-dependences]: #request-scoped-dependencies

+Some frameworks also include the ability to create request-scoped dependencies, like the Ktor plugin for Koin.
+We'll defer investigating this as an option until later iterations of the API.

+### Development mode
+[development-mode]: #development-mode

+We will need to ensure that dependencies are resolved correctly after development-mode "hot" refreshes of the server.

+### Hooks
+[hooks]: #hooks

+Most phases in the Ktor application lifecycle include some means of registering hooks, like startup or shutdown.
+Until we hear a compelling use-case for invoking some code when dependencies are declared or resolved, we'll avoid introducing this functionality.

 ## Performance
 [performance]: #performance